star twitter facebook envelope linkedin instagram youtube alert-red alert home left-quote chevron hamburger minus plus search triangle x

 SPEAKER SERIES

 Heinz College, our programs, and our student organizations host a wide variety of speakers and guest panels representing all sectors.
-These speakers provide valuable industry insight and networking opportunities as they lead riveting discussions on current topics, trends, and issues relevant to MISM students both academically and professionally.
+These speakers provide valuable industry insight and networking opportunities as they lead riveting discussions on current topics, trends, and issues relevant to our students both academically and professionally.